kristerhedfors/touchfs/llmfs/content/plugins/README.md

 Welcome to the LLMFS plugins guide!
 This document will help you understand and work with the special files in your `.llmfs` directory that make your filesystem smart and customizable.

-## 📝 File Generation Behavior
+## 📝 Content Generation Behavior

-Files in LLMFS are tagged for generation in two ways:
+LLMFS generates content only under specific conditions to ensure safety and predictability:

-1. **Initial Structure**
+1. **Generation Requirements**
+   - File must be marked with `generate_content` extended attribute (xattr)
+   - File must be empty (0 bytes)
+   - Generation is triggered during size calculation (stat operations)

+2. **File Marking Methods**
+   a. **Initial Structure Files**
-   - All files created during filesystem mount are pre-tagged
+      - Automatically marked during filesystem mount
-   - Content generates on first read
+      - Created empty and ready for generation
-   - No explicit touch needed for these files
+      - No explicit touch needed

-2. **New Files**
-   - Must be tagged using touch command
-   - Content generates on first read after tagging
-   - Behave like normal files after generation
+   b. **New Files (Recommended Method)**
+      ```bash
+      # Create and mark a new file
+      touch myfile.txt

+      # Or mark multiple files at once
+      touch file1.txt file2.py file3.md
+      ```

+   c. **Advanced Usage (Under the Hood)**
+      The touch command is actually setting extended attributes.
+If needed, you can use setfattr directly:
+      ```bash
+      # What touch does internally
+      setfattr -n user.generate_content -v true myfile.txt
+      ```
+      This can be useful if touch behavior isn't working as expected.

+3. **Safety Features**
+   - Never overwrites existing content
+   - Generation only occurs for empty files
+   - Clear separation between marked and unmarked files

 ## 🎯 What Can You Do With Plugins?